 17. Yoast SEO

-Yoast allows you to optimize your site for keywords and keyphrases, provide readability check, making it easy for bots to crawl your site, ability to work in every WordPress editor, and a whole lot more.
+Yoast allows you to optimize your site for keywords and key phrases, provide readability checks, make it easy for bots to crawl your site, ability to work in every WordPress editor, and a whole lot more.
 Moreover, the plugin is regularly updated for efficiency.

 This free keyword tool works by extracting keywords using Google’s autocomplete feature.
 You can generate hundreds of relevant long-tail keywords for any topic quickly.